+A. VVC WD changes when scaling the temporal motion vector to a fixed POC distance, and using mantissa-exponent representation

 Modification to VVC WD are highlighted in yellow below.
 Note, [4] is a related proposal that proposes modifying the clipping range of scaled motion vectors to 18-bits.

 Invocation of clause A, storage process for temporal luma motion information: